Our campaign management dashboard will help you ace your campaigns. Analyze and organize data in real time for actionable insights.

 Social media is a key channel for both brands in order to convey their brand content to the young and thirsty crowd.

-A look at both the global and North America share of voice in terms of social media engagement shows two different pictures:
+A look at both the global and North America share of voice in terms of social media engagement shows two different pictures.

 From a global perspective

-of strong celebrity endorsement and the World Cup.
+with the help of strong celebrity endorsement and the World Cup.